Ismail-therap/Would-you-survive-as-a-Covid-19-patient-/README.md

 ## Model and Data:

 Random forest model (around 87% accuracy), 112 patient data !
+To get the appropriate patient level data is too difficult.
+I worked on this project on 2020 and the mother data collected from Kaggle.
+After some preprocessing I used the data in the project for the prediction.

 ## Further Improvement:
 1. We can use more patient data.